 - 100 islands make up the Denmark archipelago.
 Many of these islands don’t have human habitation!

-- Denmark is world’s oldest monarchy with 1,000 years of continued existence
+- Denmark is the world’s oldest monarchy with 1,000 years of continued existence

-There are hundreds of such interesting and fun facts about Denmark that are good enough reasons to persuade someone into visiting the country.
+There are hundreds of such interesting and fun facts about Denmark that are good enough reasons to persuade someone to visit the country.
 But the most pressing concern for a tourist is to decide where to go in Denmark.